jax-ml/jax-ai-stack/docs/digits_diffusion_model.md

 ## Building your diffusion model

 Now you will start developing the parts of your [diffusion model](https://en.wikipedia.org/wiki/Diffusion_model).
-It if composed of the backbone part in a (UNet architecture)[https://en.wikipedia.org/wiki/U-Net] and the diffusion layers.
+It is composed of a (UNet architecture)[https://en.wikipedia.org/wiki/U-Net] backbone and the diffusion layers.

 ## U-Net Architecture